 - Articulate the unique role of human resources professionals in dealing with whistleblower situations

-The Managing Whistleblower Risks certificate course can be completed in just 8 weeks.
+The Managing Whistleblower Risks course can be completed in just 8 weeks.
 Coursework must be completed in the sequence in which it is offered.
 You should plan to spend about 6-8 hours per week on online coursework, including reading assignments, research and writing projects, and online discussions.